 Ichetucknee Springs State Park, South Entrance on US 27, is now open!
 Tube rentals, Tram transportation to the Midpoint Tube Launch, and the General Store are open daily.
 We are also renting Kayaks, Canoes and Stand-up Paddleboards at the South Entrance General Store, launching from Dampier’s Landing or the north canoe launch (canoes/kayaks only).
 Boaters start at the South Entrance for transportation to your launch point.
 The Head Spring, Blue Hole, and North Hiking Trails are now open at the North Entrance.
 Online reservations now available.
 Park capacity is limited.
-Protective face coverings are required on shuttle vans and buses.
+Protective face coverings are required on shuttle vans, buses and TRAMS.

 We are taking precautions to help ensure your safe visit, but we need your help.
 Please observe social distancing guidelines at all times during your visit to the park, and remember to bring your face masks.
 Remember, we’re in this together!